saviynt/saviynt-api-go-client/README.md

 ## Overview

-This is an auto-generated client using [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) `7.10.0`.
+This is a Client SDK in Go for the [Saviynt API](https://saviynt.com/api-reference).

 ## OpenAPI Spec References